ganeti/ganeti/doc/design-ovf-support.rst

 present, we perform a simple check - if network name specified in ``NetworkSection`` contains words ``bridged`` or ``routed``, we consider this to be the network type.
-Otherwise option ``auto`` is chosen, in which case the clusters' default value for that field will be used when importing.
+Otherwise option ``auto`` is chosen, in which case the cluster's default value for that field will be used when importing.
 This provides a safe fallback in case of NAT networks usage, which are commonly used e.g. in VirtualBox.

 Hardware
 --------